 View photos Casa Tolentino project

 We have worked with this client for 6 years, doing new phases of work as their budget allowed.They finally took up residence in the Spring of 2017.
 Here is what we have undertaken: The house was stripped out of rotten wood and broken floors.
 New electrics and plumbing were installed.
 A new roof was built using insulation.
 Anti-seismic additions were added to the structure.
 New floors were laid.
 New block and plasterboard walls were created as required.
 External and internal doors were fitted.
 The entire exterior of the house was repaired and repointed.
 A Termocamino was fitted which will power the hot water and heating systems.
 Hand-forged railings were fitted internally and externally.
 Three bathrooms were fully fitted.
 A kitchen was hand-built.
 The interior was painted.
 A portico was built round 2 sides of the house.
-There will be a swimming pool and landscaping done in Autumn 2017.
+The swimming pool and landscaping was completed in 2017.